vtex-sites/vtexinstoredev.instore/README.md

 yarn
 ```

-(must have npm permission to use private @vtexlab packages)
+PS.: must have npm permission to use private @vtexlab packages

 ## Run